genetrydash/GDPSPfix/README.md

 Geometry Dash PSP by Yerson Games but im improving it

-To test the game ISO download the zip file "GDPSPfixed.zip" from the source code or right click [HERE](https://github.com/genetrydash/GDPSPfix/blob/main/GDPSPfixed.zip) and click "Save link as"
+To test the game ISO download the zip file "GDPSPfixed.zip" from the source code or click [HERE](https://github.com/genetrydash/GDPSP-improved/raw/refs/heads/main/GDPSPfixed.zip)

 ## What I did so far:
 Improved Physics